Tuition and Fee Payment

 Advanced Standing Examination Fee: A fee of $60 is required for each institutional advanced standing examination attempted; no course may be attempted more than once.

-FAX Fee: Priority fee for electronic transmission (FAX) of certifications forms/letters, of $10.00 per document.
+FAX Fee: There is a priority fee for electronic transmission (FAX) of unofficial transcripts or certifications forms/letters, of $10.00 per document.

 Penalty Fee For Returned Check: A penalty fee of $25 will be assessed for each check returned by the bank.